hoan-pham-duy/my-coding-setup/shortcuts.md

 - open terminal below: below terminal
 - change position of window: ctrl+w+r
 - rename file in NerdTree: https://stackoverflow.com/questions/1205286/renaming-the-current-file-in-vim
+- To switch to the next tab, use :tabn, and to switch to the previous tab, use :tabp
 - create new file and open in newtab: !touch newfile.txt    -> :tabnew newfile.txt
 - remove hightlight: :noh
+- Enable mouse: set mouse=a
+- Resize heigh: 10<C-W>+ or 10<C-W>-
+- Create New Folder/New File: When in the NERDTree window, press 'm'; you should see a menu at the bottom.
+Type in 'a' for add childnode(folder/file).
+- Search text in whole folder: :vim foo **/*.js | copen
 *** Tmux ***
+#New tab:
+From current directly: tmux neww
 # Open command
 Ctrl-b :
 # session management